This post was updated on 17/09/2021

 Shift your mindset from that of failing to that of learning

-At the risk of beating a dead horse (repeating what I’ve said again and again), this is the first thing you have to do after a NoFap relapse.
+At the risk of beating a dead horse, this is the first thing you have to do after a NoFap relapse.

 As I’ve been saying, don’t think that your relapse is the end of your NoFap journey.

 All the progress you’ve made on NoFap is still intact.

 Your NoFap relapse only means it’s time for you to learn more about yourself and your PMO addiction cycle.